 If You Can’t Produce At The Rate Full-Time Professionals Can

-If you’re like most people who work a day job, and you don’t have the start-up funding you need to quit that day job and survive while you write full-time building your audience for your book marketing, and/or if you don’t have the funding you’d need to hire a team like us to do all of that work for you (or at least give you part-time support), it’s totally okay to set your crosshairs for more realistic goals pertaining to your writing career.
+If you’re like most people who work a day job, and you don’t have the start-up funding you need to quit that day job and survive while you write full-time building your audience for your book marketing, and/or if you don’t have the funding you’d need to hire a team or a strategist like myself to do all of that work for you (or at least give you part-time support), it’s totally okay to set your crosshairs for more realistic goals pertaining to your writing career.
 Everyone has different cards to play as they try to work on themselves and the money that they bring in.

 Remember, you don’t actually have to write that much and that often; it’s just highly recommended that you do—if you want to keep up with the competitors who are that intense, because you shouldn’t fool yourself for a second: